Saba-Baroughi/digikala/README.md

 # Products

-- There are eight products featured on our homepage.
+- There are ten products featured on our homepage.
 Users can view all of them by scrolling down.

   ![Adding dos](./digikala/images/Products.png)